Algebraic relations between solutions of Painlev\'e equations: Introduction and notation

-In \cite{nagloo2015geometric}, Nagloo establishes the weak form of the conjecture for solutions of $P_{II} ( \alpha)$ as long as $ \alpha \notin \frac{1}{2}+\m Z$.
-Our rank calculations in the case of the solution set of $P_{II}$, which we call $X_{II} ( \alpha) $, show that while $X_{II} (\alpha)$ is not strongly minimal for $ \alpha \in \frac{1}{2} + \m Z$, the equation does have Morley rank one.
-Specifically, for such $ \alpha$, $X_{II}( \alpha)$ has one order one subvariety, which we will denote by $R(\alpha)$.
+Our rank calculations in the case of the solution set of $P_{II}$, which we call $X_{II} ( \alpha) $, show that while $X_{II} (\alpha)$ is not strongly minimal for $ \alpha \in \frac{1}{2} + \m Z$, the equation does have \emph{Morley rank one}.\footnote{A definable set of Morley rank one is a finite union of strongly minimal sets.
+See \cite{MMP} for details in the case of differential fields.} Specifically, for such $ \alpha$, $X_{II}( \alpha)$ has one order one differential subvariety, which we will denote by $R(\alpha)$.
 Our analysis allows for the generalization of the arguments of \cite{nagloo2015geometric} proving the geometric triviality of the strongly minimal set $X_{II}(\alpha) \setminus R( \alpha)$ for $\alpha \in \frac{1}{2} + \m Z$.
-Thus, we have established the weak form of the Nagloo-Pillay conjecture for \emph{generic solutions over $\m C(t)$ of any of the equations in the second Painlev\'e family}.\footnote{By a \emph{generic solution} to a fixed equation with parameters in $K$, we mean a solution $a$ in some differential field $F$ extending $K$ such that $a$ does not satisfy any lower order equation with coefficients in $K$.
-In the context of Painlev\'e equations, taking the field $K$ to be $\m C (t)$, generic solutions of a fixed Painlev\'e equation are those solutions $a$ such that $a \notin \m C(t)^{alg}$ and $a$ does not satisfy any order one equation with coefficients in $\m C(t)$.

-Note that solutions of a Painlev\'e equation with generic parameters (over $\m Q$) are \emph{automatically} generic solutions over $\m C (t)$, because Painlev\'e equations with generic parameters are strongly minimal with no algebraic solutions, so the Nagloo-Pillay conjecture for \emph{generic solutions of arbitrary Painlev\'e equations} is strictly stronger than the Nagloo-Pillay conjecture for \emph{solutions of Painlev\'e equations with generic parameters}.}
+That is, we have established the weak form of the algebraic independence conjecture for \emph{generic solutions over $\m C(t)$ of any of the equations in the second Painlev\'e family}.
+Note that solutions of a Painlev\'e equation with generic parameters (over $\m Q$) are \emph{automatically} generic solutions over $\m C (t)$ as the equation isolates the generic type, see Fact \ref{isolationPainleve}.
+So the algebraic independence conjecture for \emph{generic solutions} of arbitrary Painlev\'e equations is more general than the algebraic independence conjecture solutions of Painlev\'e equations with \emph{generic parameters}.

+We also establish in Section \ref{DegeneP3} a strong form of the conjecture for the $D_7$ family of the third Painlev\'e equation, a family in which we know of no previous results toward classifying the algebraic relations between solutions of a fixed equation.
+More generally, we establish the model theoretic ranks of each Painlev\'e equation from each family (each equation has Morley rank one) including not previously considered families of $P_{III}$ type.
+Our rank calculations open up the possibility of proving analogous statements for each of the Painlev\'e families, since we show that the generic type of any solution of any of the Painlev\'e equations in any of the families is rank one.

+To summarize, the weak form of the algebraic independence conjecture is known only for generic parameter value equations from the families (this follows from the present paper combined with \cite{nagloo2017algebraic, nagloo2017algebraic}) and any fiber of $P_{II}$ (combining this paper with \cite{nagloo2015geometric}).
+We establish a weaker condition, \emph{Morley rank one}, for any fiber of any of the families of equations by using various existing results of the Japanese school on irreducibility.
+We also give a fundamentally new proof of strong minimality for generic $P_{III},$ $P_V$ and $P_{VI}$.